Branxton railway station

 Branxton railway station is a heritage-listed railway station located on the Main Northern line in New South Wales, Australia.
 It serves the town of Branxton opening on 24 March 1862.
 It was added to the New South Wales State Heritage Register on 2 April 1999.

 A crossing loop previously ran behind Platform 2 but this has now been taken out of use.
 To the south-west of the station, is a branch to the Hunter Valley Railway Trust's North Rothbury museum.

-Platforms & services
+Platforms and services

 Branxton has two side platforms.
-It is serviced by NSW TrainLink Hunter Line services travelling between Newcastle, Muswellbrook and Scone.
+It is serviced by NSW TrainLink Hunter Line services travelling between Newcastle, Singleton, Muswellbrook and Scone.

 Description

 The up platform station building is a brick combination office/residence of type 1 design, originally dating from 1862 with alterations in the 1880s and again in 1915.
 The down platform station building is a brick island building dating of type 11 design from duplication in 1915.
 The platform faces were completed in brick with a dock platform.

 A timber, skillion roofed signal box with remaining telegraph wires and poles (c.
 1915), a timber store, a steel footbridge (c.
 1915), the concrete base of a JC Commenson T431 5 ton jib crane, and signs, seats, and fences including examples from different periods of railway development are all included within the heritage listing.

 A Pooley 5 ton weighing machine was recorded in the initial heritage listing, but was found to be not existent in 2004.
 The original double light colour light, metropolitan-style signals from 1946 were replaced c.
 2000 with standard colour light signals.